bitovi/academy/src/react/10-optimizaton-hooks.md

 ```
 @codepen react

 In the code above, we're utilizing `useMemo` to memoize a value derived from two props, `firstName` and `lastName`.
-Imagine that in order to get the full `name`, we need to perform some long-running or expensive operation.
+(Imagine that in order to get the full `name`, we need to perform some long-running or expensive operation.)

 Normally, we would perform this operation every time the component renders, regardless of the `firstName`/`lastName` prop values.

-When we memoize the value however, React keeps track of the inputs and outputs of this function, and caches values for all the possibilities it encounters.
-This means that if this component gets rendered with the same first and last name 100 times, we'll only need to perform the expensive operation once.
+When we memoize the value however, React keeps track of the inputs and outputs of this function, and caches inputs and output for the last time it was run.
+This means that if this component gets rendered with the same first and last name 100 times in a row, we'll only need to perform the expensive operation once.

-`useMemo` takes two arguments, the first is a function which performs the expensive operation and returns a value, the second is an array of dependencies.
+`useMemo` takes two arguments.
+The first is a function which performs the expensive operation and returns a value.
+The second is an array of dependencies.
 The dependency array determines which values, when changed, should cause the memoized value to be re-computed.
+All state values used in the function should be declared in the dependencies.

 To sum it all up:

 - When we need to do something expensive
-  1. We wrap it in useMemo
+  1. We wrap it in `useMemo`.
-  2. Specify when it should re-compute
+  2. Specify when it should re-compute.

 ### useMemo to cache a function call

-Let's take a look at a more real world example, here we'll generate primes, but show only some of them...
+Let's take a look at a more real world example.
+Here we'll parse a large JSON object, then flatten it into more easily printable lines.

 Here's a look at it without `useMemo`: